finbarr/airbrite-api/README.md

 You can immediately attach a Payment to the newly created Order by including the "payments" connection.
 There are 3 way to create a Payment with this method:

 1) One-time-use Stripe Charge using a tokenized credit card

 2) Use the default Credit Card belonging to the Airbrite Customer on the Order

 3) Use a specific Credit Card belonging to the Airbrite Custoner on the Order

-_A note about the "capture" property:_ When creating a Payment, you have the option of capturing funds immediately or placing an authorization on the payment card.
-If capture is not specified, it will default to capturing funds immediately.
+_When creating a Payment, you have the option of capturing funds immediately or placing an authorization on the payment card.
+If capture is not specified, it will default to capturing funds immediately._

-    capture has 3 possible values: charge, auth, hold charge - immediately capture the charge
+    __capture__ has 3 possible values: charge, auth, hold charge - immediately capture the charge
         auth - place an authorization on the charge hold - no-op, this just creates a stub payment allowing you to charge or auth at a later time